Sunrise from kanchenjunga

 • Explore the cultural diversity of the Limbu and Rai ethnic groups

-• Immerse in the wilderness of Kanchenjunga Conservation Area
+• Immerse in the wilderness of the Kanchenjunga Conservation Area

 • Discover the rural landscape and villages of eastern Nepal